Ganray/Ganray/README.md

 - div.v: The code of frequency divider by 2.5 with Verilog.
 - div_tb.v: testbench of div.v.

-It's acceptable to use these files without commercial utilization.
-- Feel free to comments the coding and welcome ant interactions of digital IC design.
+It's acceptable to use these files without commercial utilization. \n Feel free to comments the coding and welcome ant interactions of digital IC design.